LeoIsTush/LeoIsTush/README.md

 ![line](./img/line.gif)

-## I'm a UI/UX Designer and Tech enthusiast
+## I'm a UI/UX Designer and Expert

 - 🌱 I’m currently learning Frontend Development
 - 👯 I’m looking to collaborate with other UI/UX Designers